 When considering National Heritage Area designation, one of the critical components is demonstrated support and commitment from a wide variety of partners.
-Support comes in all forms - staff time, supplies, money, expertise, etc. In order to demonstrate support and commitment, the NPS asks regions to complete a "conceptual financial plan" as part of the feasibility study process, and include letters outlining support and commitments from stakeholders.
-The conceptual financial plan is an important document; it assigns a financial value to the commitments made verbally and in letters of support associated with the study.
-Not only does it demonstrate commitment from stakeholders, it also shows that should designation occur and limited federal funds become available (approximately \$150,000 per year during management planning and \$300,000 annually upon approval of the management plan, if funding is available), the proposed coordinating entity already has a plan in place for matching these funds as required by law.
+Support comes in all forms - time, supplies, money, expertise etc. In order to demonstrate this cooperation, the NPS asks regions to complete a "conceptual financial plan" as part of the feasibility study process.
+This important document assigns a financial value to the commitments made verbally and in letters of support associated with the study.
+Not only does it demonstrate commitment from stakeholders, it also shows that should designation occur and limited federal funds become available, the proposed coordinating entity already has a plan in place for matching these funds as required by law.